cherbie/cits2200/project/README.txt

     - ArrayList prefered over array due to expansion opportunities
     - Arraylist containing linkedlist was not going to be space efficient due to sparse key - value pairs
         - HASHMAP containing linkedlists was therefore implemented
+    - Dynamic Programming technique used to solve Himaltonian paths.
+        - Initially "does a hamiltonian path exist?" is determined
+        - then cycle through each node to find the 'parent' node in the hamiltonian path starting at the final vertex
+        - O(2n * 2^n) = O(n * 2^n)

 ####################################